 National Vice President, MoJ Group President, MoJ North and West Yorkshire Branch Chair

 I’ve over 20 years of experience as a PCS Representative and key negotiator.
-I’m a Democrat a Labour Party supporter and member of the Democracy Alliance.
-I represent members at a personal level and in high level negotiations As well as being one of the National Vice Presidents, I’m the current President of the MOJ Group and the North and West Yorkshire MoJ Branch Chair .
-I am a crown court clerk based at a large crown Court in the North East.
+I’m a Democrat and a member of the Democracy Alliance.
+I represent members at a personal level and in high level negotiations.
+I’m the current Vice President of the MOJ Group and a crown court clerk based in the North East.

 Full Democracy Alliance nomination list